metamolecular/gamma/README.md

 A graph library for Rust.

-gamma provides primitives and traversals for working with [graphs](https://en.wikipedia.org/wiki/Graph_theory).
+Gamma provides primitives and traversals for working with [graphs](https://en.wikipedia.org/wiki/Graph_theory).
+It is based on ideas presented in *[A Minimal Graph API](https://depth-first.com/articles/2020/01/06/a-minimal-graph-api/)*.

 ## Usage